onflow/fcl-js/packages/sdk/readme.md

 In Example 5 we build a Transaction Interaction by building an interaction and calling the transaction builder with a piece of transaction Cadence code, and then specify an authorization for the payer, proposer and one authorizer.

 After the Transaction Interaction is built, we pipe it through a series of resolvers.
 We resolve the reference block id to execute this transaction against by calling the resolveRefBlockId resovler.
 We resolve the sequence number for the proposer authorization for this transaction by calling the resolveProposerSequenceNumber resolver.
 Then we resolve the arguments and params for the transaction by calling the resolveArguments and resolveParams resolvers.
 We then call the resolveAccounts resolver to prepare each specified authorization into a format that they could be used to produce their correct signature(s) for the transaction.
-Finally, at the end, we call the resolveSignatures resolver which will asyncronously using the signingFunction available for the specified authorizations to retrieve a signature for each.
+Finally, at the end, we call the resolveSignatures resolver which will asyncronously use the signingFunction available for the specified authorizations to retrieve a signature for each.

 ## Send